 the board, by majority vote, terminates the board member for just cause, as defined by the board.

-After two absences of any regularly scheduled full Coalition meeting, separated by less than one year between each occurrence, the Coalition Board member may be notified that his/her position will be declared vacant.
-The failure to notify the Chair shall not constitute a waiver of the attendance requirements.
-The Coalition Board shall determine final action on the status of Board membership for individual members.
+Before removal under VII, Section 4, 2 (c) and 2 (d), the member must be given 30 days’ notice prior to the board meeting of the reasons for removal. .

-Attending by telephone conference calls or other electronic communication fulfills the attendance requirements of these by-laws.
+Attending by video or telephone conference or other electronic communication fulfills the attendance requirements of these by-laws.

 An individual’s termination of employment with a Member Agency does not terminate the